chrisg2/snaptest-dotnet/docs/NakedSnapTest.md

 While it is typical to use SnapTest with a testing framework such as NUnit, SnapTest can quite happily be used in a naked form without any such framework.

-The primary entry point to compare an actual value with a snapshotted value is the `bool SnapTest.Snapshot.CompareTo(object actual, SnapshotSettings settings)` static method.
+The primary entry point to match an actual value against a snapshotted value is the `bool SnapTest.Snapshot.MatchTo(object actual, SnapshotSettings settings)` static method.

 Key steps to use this method are: